-In my curiosity about the street names I noticed the phrase “gold star streets” come up.
-With further research I found that many of the streets of Oakland are named after and in honor of soldiers who lost their lives in World War I and lived in Oakland.
-The streets were called “gold star streets”.
+In my curiosity about the street names, I noticed the phrase “gold star streets” come up.
+With further research, I found that many of the streets of Oakland are named after and in honor of soldiers who lost their lives in World War I and lived in Oakland.
+The streets were called “gold star streets.”
 The name came from the custom of families of servicemen hanging a Service Flag in the window of their homes.
-Living servicemen were represented by a blue star, and those who had lost their lives were represented by a gold star.
+Living servicemen were represented by a blue star.
+Those who had lost their lives were represented by a gold star.

 In 1919, an article in the Oakland Tribune entitled “170 Names on Oakland Honor Roll” listed all the Oakland men who lost their lives in the World War.
 See below

 Oakland’s street commissioner W.H.
 Parker was quoted in a 1928 Oakland Tribune article as saying,

 “Veterans who died during the World War and whose home had been Oakland are honored in the naming of many streets, and a special street sign has been designed with red, white and blue colors and a gold star for use on streets named for these veterans.”
 Oakland Tribune May 20, 1928